Memories of Guanajuato (coffee with a drug dealer)

 “Hi!”
 He greeted me with a large grin, “Where are you from?”

 We all decided to head to a local coffee shop, eating or drinking being the go-to choice for Mexicans when they run out of things to do, and sat back chatting about this, that and the other.
-I will confess that I was slightly nervous when this chap recounted a tale to me a hitchhiking tale where he got on a bus and immediately was offered weed, but I put this down to my natural English prudishness.
+I will confess that I was made slightly uncomfortable when this chap recounted a tale to me a hitchhiking tale where he got on a bus and immediately was offered weed, but I put this down to my natural English prudishness.
 Although I was travelling, and had told myself that I would be open to whatever new experiences came my way, I still reacted to being offered even a cigarette in much the same way that people do when being offered a live python.

 The conversation progressed, and I decided to get a bit of blogging done while my three amigos sat chatting in Spanish.
 Eventually, our new friend, who had written down his contact details in my journal as “Capt’n Sajaro Pulos” popped off to the bathroom, and I decided that the time was ripe for a little bit of feedback on the guy.

-“Well,” I said, “He seems like a nice guy.”
 Erick leaned forwards across the table, a slight frown on his face.

 “Yeah, but did you hear the part where he said he was a drug dealer?”

 I had not heard this.
 Or, to be more precise, I had heard it but I had not understood it.
-Quite why Erick thought that my Spanish, which was awful to the point of actually being German, would extend to knowing when drug dealers announced themselves to me, I did not know.
+Quite why Erick thought that my Spanish, which was awful to the point of actually being German, would extend to knowing when drug dealers announced themselves to me, I do not know.
 However, I felt it best not to split hairs about the issue.

 “Oh,” I said.
 “Well that’s not great.”